 The Mekong Delta is the region in southern Vietnam where the Mekong River approaches and empties into the sea.
 It is a very rich and lush area, covered with rice fields, that produces about half of the total of Vietnam’s agricultural output.
 Subsequently, life in the Mekong Delta revolves much around the river, and all the villages are often accessible by river rather than by road.

-The formerly little-inhabited beach south of the fishing village of Mui Ne has seen some serious development in the last 15 years.
+The formerly little-inhabited beach south of the fishing village of Mui Ne has seen some serious development in the last 20 years.
 Due to strong sea breezes it is a popular destination in Vietnam for kite- and windsurfing.

 Sa Pa is a town in northwest Vietnam not far from the Chinese border.
 Rice terraces can be found in the Muong Hoa valley between Sa Pa town and the Fansipan Mountain, on a backdrop of thick bamboo woodlands.
 Local mountain people, the Hmong, Giay, Dao, Tay, and Giay, grow rice and corn on these paddy terraces, along with vegetables.

 Located in front of the Cambodia coast, Phu Quoc is the largest island in Vietnam.
 Phu Quoc is what Phuket would be if it hadn’t been overrun by development.
 The island features pristine tropical forests, undamaged coral reefs and great beaches.

 This fishing-village-turned-tourist-attraction is situated on the coast of the South China Sea.
 Hoi An has been an international port from the 16th century although the serious shipping business has long since moved to the city of Da Nang.

 Located in the historical center of Hanoi, Hoan Kiem Lake is one of the major scenic spots in the city and serves as the locals’ favorite leisure spot.
 Hoan Kiem means “returned sword”, and the name comes from a legend in which King Le Loi was given a magical sword by the gods, which he used to drive out the invading Chinese.
 Later he returned the sword to the Golden Turtle God in the lake.